Never Too Young Taskforce

 Jeffrey Dincher

 Stage III survivor and warrior diagnosed over 20 years ago at the age of 24.
-Jeffery joined N2Y because he believes our legacy is measured by the lives we inspire and not by the assets we acquire.
-"And it’s about time I began leaving my legacy."
+He believes it's time to build his legacy.

 Kate Donat

-Ally & advocate who lost her cousin's wife to stage IV CRC at age 29.
-Passionate about the mental health of all those affected by CRC.
+Ally and advocate who lost her cousin's wife to stage IV CRC at age 29.
+Passionate about the mental health of CRC patients.

 Evelyn Farmer